-The Postie’s Path is a spectacular coastal walking route linking the communities of Coigach and Ullapool.
-It was the main land-based communication route to Coigach until the early 1900s used by postmen carrying royal mail to and from Ullapool.
-Today it is much loved and used by locals and visitors alike.
+The Postie’s Path is a spectacular coastal walking route linking the communities of Coigach and Ullapool, passing through Ben More Coigach, Scottish Wildlife Trust’s largest wildlife reserve.
+It stretches for about 7 miles/11 km along the coast between Achduart and Blughasary, taking in magnificent coastal views.
+It is one of three traditional routes that people used to take around Ben Mor Coigach – or around ‘the rock’ (A’Chreag) which is the traditional name given to the hill.
 The path is mainly a mountain route passing through wild land.
 The two more accessible ends of the path are more widely used, offering short walks to places of interest like the impressive Iron Age hill fort at Dun Canna.

-The path needs considerable repair and improvements to increase its accessibility to a wider range of users while protecting the coastal environment and natural beauty of the area.
-The two ends of the path need to be repaired and upgraded to give a good easy access path.
-The mountain section of the path needs clearer way-marking, helping to maintain the path in a suitable wild land condition whilst helping avoid walkers losing their way.
+The path needed considerable repair and improvements to increase its accessibility to a wider range of users while protecting the coastal environment and natural beauty of the area.
+The two ends of the path needed to be repaired and upgraded to give a good easy access path.
+The mountain section of the path needed clearer way-marking, helping to maintain the path in a suitable wild land condition whilst helping avoid walkers losing their way.

 Now thanks to funding from the National Lottery Heritage Fund, through CALLP, from Ramblers Scotland and EB Scotland, the Trust has been able to lead a project to make significant upgrades to the path.

 The path improvement work was completed by ACT Heritage and managed by the Outdoor Access Trust for Scotland.
 Local stone was used for the repairs to be in keeping with the landscape and this had to be transported by helicopter to key areas along the path.
 A number of waymarkers were also airlifted and installed to help guide walkers.
 Scottish Wildlife Trust has installed two interpretation panels to help visitors to discover more about this fascinating area.